Mladen Bosić: Political career

 A member of the Serb Democratic Party (SDS) since 1992, Bosić served as deputy Minister of Foreign Affairs from 2000 to 2001, after which he was the ambassador to Slovenia until 2004.
-In December 2006, he became the new president of the SDS, succeding Dragan Čavić.
+In December 2006, he became the new president of the SDS, succeeding Dragan Čavić.

 In the 2010 general election, Bosić was elected to the national House of Representatives.
 In May 2012, Bosić stated that he was against the entry of Bosnia and Herzegovina into NATO without Serbia because, according to him, it would "lead to the disruption of military personnel and security forces that are an integral part of the Dayton Agreement."
 He was re-elected to the House of Representatives in the 2014 general election, obtaining over 50,000 votes.

 In October 2016, Bosić resigned as president of the SDS due to the party's poor performance in the 2016 municipal elections.
 Following the 2018 general election, he became a member of the national House of Peoples in February 2019.
 He was once again elected to the House of Representatives in the 2022 general election, earning nearly 20,000 votes.

 Bosić has been a lingering outspoken critic of Milorad Dodik and his Alliance of Independent Social Democrats, accusing him of authoritarianism, corruption and being responsible for the poor economic condition of Republika Srpska.